C23-PS376/toxicity-classifier-model/README.md

 -   `identity_hate`

 **Input**

-The model from [toxicity_classifier_training_capstone.ipynb](https://github.com/C23-PS376/toxicity-classifier-model/blob/main/toxicity_classifier_training_capstone.ipynb) takes input of raw text with 50 words maximum.
-If the model is fed with text more than 50 words, only 50 words will be taken.
+The model from [toxicity_classifier_training_capstone.ipynb](https://github.com/C23-PS376/toxicity-classifier-model/blob/main/toxicity_classifier_training_capstone.ipynb) takes input of raw text with **50 words** maximum.
+If the model is fed with text more than **50 words**, only **50 words** will be taken.

 **Output**

-The model from [toxicity_classifier_training_capstone.ipynb](https://github.com/C23-PS376/toxicity-classifier-model/blob/main/toxicity_classifier_training_capstone.ipynb) will output a 2D array with each row of 6 numbers.
+The model from [toxicity_classifier_training_capstone.ipynb](https://github.com/C23-PS376/toxicity-classifier-model/blob/main/toxicity_classifier_training_capstone.ipynb) will output a **2D array with each row of 6 numbers**.
 Each number denotes probability from 0 to 1.
 If the number is > 0.5, then it's positive to the corresponding label.

 For example if the output is
 `[[0.9763663 0.19614795 0.79277015 0.01046047 0.81799424 0.7410841 ]]`